- Overview

 We use a hierarchy of memory technology in our computer system to give it an illusion that it is running at a high (SRAM level) speed at the size and cost of a Disk.
 The idea is to use a small, but fast (and expensive) device made of SRAMs to cache most recently and frequently used information, and refer to the physical memory or disk as rarely as possible.
 The memory hierarchy idea is possible only because the locality of reference allows us to predict and keep a small copy of recently used instruction and data in cache.

-Here are the key concepts:
+Here are the key concepts from this notes:

-- Levels of Memory:
+- Levels of Memory: these memory devices form the memory hierarchy.

 - Registers: The fastest and most expensive type of memory, located within the CPU itself, used for immediate operations.